j-jiafei/todoq/README.md

-# Todoq
+# TodoQ

 The Simplest Command-line todo List

 ## Introduction

-Todoq is a single-task-display, priority-based, command-line todo list (I don't know whether someone has come up with such a concept as single-task display).
+TodoQ is a single-task-display, priority-based, command-line todo list (I don't know whether someone has come up with such a concept as single-task display).

 "Single-task-display" means that usually it only displays the top task, and you can "finish", "drop" or "postpone" it.